The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Radial mass deposition

-Despite these crude approximations, this simple model displays many of the characteristics of the resulting distributions from the simulation.
-As can be seen in Fig.~\ref{fig:theorydata}, the models reproduce the global shape of the resulting distribution very well, especially as for mini mergers the models show the same decline in the central regions as the simulations.
-An additional similarity to the simulations is that the minor mergers do not show this behavior.
-However, both models over-predict the amount of mass in the central regions in all cases, with a stronger difference for decreasing satellite mass.
-Two related effects contribute to this behavior.
+Two related effects contribute to the differences between the simple theoretical models and the simulation.
 First, all the mass in the theoretical model satellites is contained in a Hernquist sphere, i.e., the model satellites are much more concentrated than the satellites of the simulations, where only the bulge stars are described by a Hernquist sphere, but not the disc.
 Therefore, the idealized model satellite would contribute more to the center of the remnant than a less concentrated satellite of the same mass, as shown by \citet{Amorisco2017}.
 Second, the theoretical model assumes that stripping particles from the satellite does not influence the inner regions of the satellite.
 But this would not be the case for a sphere with an isotropic velocity distribution, since the sphere is only dynamically stable if there is an equilibrium between inward- and outward-moving particles, which, however, will be disturbed by stripping.
 Thus, the remaining part of the satellite in our theoretical model stays more tightly bound than in a more realistic description.

 A different way to quantify the behavior observed in the simulations is to examine the medians of the radial mass distributions found for the satellite galaxy particles in our different merger simulations.
-With respect to our theoretical model, this median corresponds to the distance from the host at which half of the satellite's particles have been stripped as it moves inwards.
+With respect to our theoretical models, this median corresponds to the distance from the host at which half of the satellite's particles have been stripped as it moves inwards.
 This distance can also be expressed via the tidal or Jacobi radius $\rJac$ in a two-body system, given by \cite{BinneyTremaine} as

 where $m$ and $M$ are the masses of the orbiting bodies and $R_0$ their separation.
-For our purposes, $\rJac=\rhalf$, $m=\Msat/2$, $M=\Mhost$, and $R_0=d$, and therefore
+For our purposes, $\rJac=\rhalf$, $m=\Msat/2$, $M=\Mhost$, and $R_0=\dhalf$, and therefore

+In Figure~\ref{fig:median} we plot the medians of the radial mass distributions of the satellite particles from the simulations, compared to this analytical approximation and the corresponding results from our simple theoretical models A and B.